How to Keep Your Cat From Making a Mess

 Yes, these things happen.
 Cats, like humans, are not perfect.

-7 Ways to Reduce Cat Messes at Home
+7 Tips to Reduce Cat Messes at Home

 1. Litter Box Cleaning Promotes Litter Box Usage by Your Cat